 - 1. The group selects a facilitator, recorder and time keeper. - 2.
 Each midwife informs the group of the number of cases to be presented and the time required for each case. - 3.
 The facilitator reminds the group of the following: - The client's personal health information as well as session discussion is confidential. - The intention is supportive and educational, not punitive. - Reviews may include administrative and clinical care management, misses and near misses, poor outcomes and deaths. - Concerns should be raised respectfully and with the assumption that feedback is welcome. - Questions are directed to the presenter only after the case presentation is complete. - 4.
-The registered midwife focuses her presentation on the issues intended for review. - 5.
-Recommendations should be informed by SCM policy and practice guidelines and regional health authority policy. - 6.
+The registered midwife focuses the presentation on the issues intended for review. - 5.
+Recommendations should be informed by SCM standards and policy, practice guidelines, regional health authority policy and practitioner/colleague experiences. - 6.
 If recommendations are made and considered, they are made by consensus, are nonidentifiable and remain confidential.